Thinking about your next adventure to Malacca? Here are five travel options for you based on your travel needs!

 Image Credits: Hatten Hotel

 One of the top mid-range options in Melaka, Hatten Hotel gives you the best of both worlds with both comfort and style without breaking the bank!
-It’s located right next to Malacca’s largest mall Mahkota Parade and A’Famosa
+It’s located right next to Malacca’s largest mall, Mahkota Parade and A’Famosa

 Address: Jalan Merdeka, Banda Hilir, 75000 Melaka, Malaysia